Sebanti2003/nasabackendofficial/README.md

 ---

-This `README.md` now uses `npm run start` as the command to start the application.
+This `README.md` now uses `npm run start` as the command to start the whole application.